bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 those files could have constant references not yet configured.

 An implementation based on `Module#autoload` would be awesome but, as you see, at least as of today it is not possible.
-Constant autoloading in Rails is implemented with `Module#const_missing`, and that's why it has its own contract, documented in this guide.
+Constant autoloading in Quails is implemented with `Module#const_missing`, and that's why it has its own contract, documented in this guide.